QueenCityCodeFactory/LDAP/README.md

      *    using closure.
      * - `baseDN` - The base DN for directory - Closure must be used here, the plugin
      *    is expecting a closure object to be set.
+     * - `bindDN` - The bind DN for directory - Closure must be used here, the plugin
+     *    is expecting a closure object to be set.
      * - `search` - The attribute to search against.
 Usually 'UserPrincipalName'
      * - `port` - The port to use.
 Default is 389 and is not required.
      * - `errors` - Array of errors where key is the error and the value is the error